fbkarsdorp/python-course/README.md

 ## Sublime text

-We advice you to install a good text editor, Sublime text 2 for example.
+We advice you to install a good text editor, Sublime text 2/3 for example.
 However, you are absolutely free to use your own favorite editor.
-For Sublime Text 2 go to http://www.sublimetext.com/ download the version for your operating system and install.
+For Sublime Text 2/3 go to http://www.sublimetext.com/ download the version for your operating system and install.

 In the course we will be using software that works best with Google Chrome.
-Firefox 6 (or above) and Safari will also work.
+Firefox (or above) and Safari will also work.
 Internet Explorer is not supported.

 We will be using Python 3 for our course.
 Lower versions are more or less supported, but not recommended.

 ## Installation
-### All platforms

 **We strongly advice you to install the Anaconda Python Distribution.** This distribution contains all the necessary modules and packages needed for this course.
 It is available for all platforms and provides a simple installation procedure/ You can download it from: http://continuum.io/downloads.
 More detailed installation instructions can be found here: http://docs.continuum.io/anaconda/install.html

-Anaconda's default installation is Python 2.7.
-However, we will use Python 3 in this course.
-To install all necessary packages for Python 3, type
+We will use Python 3 in this course.
+Make sure you select Python 3.4 and not Python 2.7.

-    conda create -n py34 python=3.4 anaconda

-followed by

-    source activate py34

-at the command line.
-If you work on a Windows machine, use the following command instead:

-    activate py34

-(If this doesn't work, have a look here: http://continuum.io/blog/anaconda-python-3).
-After that you can start the course with double clicking the file start-windows.bat (if you are working on Windows) or start-unix.sh if you work with Linux or start-osx.command if you work on Mac OS X.
+After you installed Anaconda, you launch the course by double clicking the file start-windows.bat (if you are working on Windows) or start-unix.sh if you work with Linux or start-osx.command if you work on Mac OS X.

-### Windows
-Download and install the Anaconda Python Distribution (see above).

-Double click the file start-windows.bat.

-If everything goes right, this should open your browser (preferably Google Chrome or Firefox) on a page http://127.0.0.1:8888/ (or something similar) which says `IP[y]: Notebook'.
-If for some reason, the notebook is opened by Internet Explorer, copy the URL and paste that in either Google Chrome or Firefox.

-### OS X
-Only take these steps if you know what you are doing.
-Otherwise, simply download and install the Anaconda Python Distribution (see above).
-After that, double click the file start-osx.command.

-First you will need to install Xcode from the App Store.
-After you have successfully installed Xcode, open Xcode and go to Xcode -> preferences -> Downloads.
-Now click on the install button next to commandline tools.

-Open spotlight and type in `terminal' to open the terminal application.
-(You can also go to your applications folder and then to utilities where you'll find the terminal.app)

-Cd to the folder where you downloaded or saved the file mac-installer.sh (probably in ~/Downloads) by using

-    cd /folder/of/mac-installer.sh

-Run the installer with the following command.
-The installer will download some packages and will request for your password to install them.

-    . mac-installer.sh

-To check your installation, relaunch the terminal.app.
-Then type in

-    ipython3 notebook --matplotlib=inline

-If everything went well this should open your browser (best with Google Chrome or Firefox) on the page http://127.0.0.1:8888/ which says IP[y]: Notebook.

-### Linux (Ubuntu/Debian)

-Only take these steps if you know what you are doing.
-Otherwise, simply download and install the Anaconda Python Distribution

-First open a terminal, then type

-    sudo apt-get install python3 ipython3 ipython3-notebook numpy scipy matplotlib

-If you run another Linux distribution, similar packages should be available.
-Finally execute the file start-unix.sh.

 ## Static Notebooks